gloriabenoit/DNAnexus-GWAS/docs/input.md

 </blockquote>

-PLINK2 and regenie use the **same formatting** for the phenotype file, thus we can use the same file for both.
+PLINK2 and Regenie use the **same formatting** for the phenotype file, thus we can use the same file for both.
-We first need to duplicate the individuals ID, mark missing values as 'NA' (which is recognized by both regenie and PLINK2 with the necessary options) and name our phenotype.
+We first need to duplicate the individuals ID, mark missing values as 'NA' (which is recognized by both Regenie and PLINK2 with the necessary options) and name our phenotype.

-More information on phenotype files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#pheno) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#phenotype-file-format) for regenie.
+More information on phenotype files formatting can be found [here](https://www.cog-genomics.org/plink/2.0/input#pheno) for PLINK2 and [here](https://rgcgithub.github.io/regenie/options/#phenotype-file-format) for Regenie.

 ```python
 """Format phenotype file."""